chirag127/Machine-Learning-Techniques/notes.md

 In summary, entropy is a measure of impurity or disorder in a set of data and it is used to determine the best feature to split the data on at each step in the tree-building process.
 In decision tree learning, the goal is to construct a tree that minimizes the entropy of the target class.

+##### Information Theory

+Information theory is a branch of mathematics that deals with the study of the transmission, processing, and extraction of information.
+It was developed by Claude Shannon in the 1940s and is now widely used in fields such as communication engineering, computer science, and statistics.

+A decision tree is a graphical representation of a decision-making process.
+It is used to model a problem and to help find the best solution by breaking it down into smaller, more manageable decisions.
+Each internal node represents a test on an attribute, each branch represents the outcome of the test, and each leaf node represents a class label.

+Information theory can be used in the construction of decision trees in several ways.
+One of the main applications is in the selection of the attribute to test at each internal node.
+This is typically done by using measures such as information gain or gain ratio, which are based on the concept of entropy, a key concept in information theory.
+Entropy measures the amount of uncertainty or randomness in a system.
+In the case of decision trees, it is used to measure the impurity of a set of examples, with a higher entropy indicating a higher level of impurity.

+Information gain and gain ratio are used to evaluate the potential of each attribute to reduce the impurity of the set of examples.
+The attribute with the highest gain or gain ratio is selected to be tested at the next internal node.
+This process is repeated recursively until the tree is fully grown.

+In summary, Information theory provides the mathematical foundation for decision tree learning algorithms by defining the concept of entropy as a measure of impurity, and information gain and gain ratio as measure of the potential of each attribute to reduce the impurity of the set of examples.

+##### Information gain and gain ratio

+Information gain and gain ratio are two measures of the potential of each attribute to reduce the impurity of the set of examples.
+The attribute with the highest information gain or gain ratio is selected to be tested at the next internal node.
+This process is repeated recursively until the tree is fully grown.

+Information gain is the difference in entropy before and after a data set is split on an attribute.
+The attribute with the highest information gain is chosen as the decision node.
+This process is repeated on each subset of the data recursively until a stopping criterion is met, such as a maximum tree depth or a minimum number of samples in a leaf node.

+Gain ratio is similar to information gain, but it is normalized by the entropy of the attribute.
+This is done to avoid selecting attributes with a large number of possible values, which would result in a high information gain but a low gain ratio.

+In summary, information gain and gain ratio are two measures of the potential of each attribute to reduce the impurity of the set of examples.
+The attribute with the highest information gain or gain ratio is selected to be tested at the next internal node.
+This process is repeated recursively until the tree is fully grown.

+#### Decision tree learning algorithms

+Decision trees are a popular machine learning technique for both classification and regression problems.
+They are easy to understand and interpret, and can be used to build a predictive model in a few steps.
+The goal of decision tree learning is to create a model that predicts the value of a target variable by learning simple decision rules inferred from the data features.

+##### Decision tree learning

+Decision tree learning is a supervised machine learning technique for both classification and regression problems.
+It is used to build a predictive model in a few steps.
+The goal of decision tree learning is to create a model that predicts the value of a target variable by learning simple decision rules inferred from the data features.

+A decision tree is a flowchart-like tree structure, where an internal node represents feature(or attribute), the branch represents a decision rule, and each leaf node represents the outcome.
+The topmost node in a decision tree is known as the root node.
+It learns to partition the data into subsets based on the values of the input features.

+The entropy of a set S of examples is defined as -∑(p(i) log2 p(i)), where p(i) is the proportion of examples in class i.
+The entropy is 0 if all examples in S belong to the same class, and it is maximum if the examples in S are evenly split across all classes.
+In decision tree learning, the goal is to construct a tree that minimizes the entropy of the target class.

+At each step in building the tree, the algorithm selects the feature that results in the largest information gain, which is the difference in entropy before and after the split.
+The feature that results in the highest information gain is chosen as the decision node.
+This process is repeated on each subset of the data recursively until a stopping criterion is met, such as a maximum tree depth or a minimum number of samples in a leaf node.

+In summary, decision tree learning is a supervised machine learning technique for both classification and regression problems.
+It is used to build a predictive model in a few steps.
+The goal of decision tree learning is to create a model that predicts the value of a target variable by learning simple decision rules inferred from the data features.

 ##### Information gain